West Virginia Court Records

 What is West Virginia Tort Law?

-Tort law in West Virginia guides the procedures of different tort cases in the state.
-Typically, tort law is contained in Chapter 55 Article 7 and Article 12A of the West Virginia Code.
+Tort law in West Virginia guides the procedures for different tort cases.
+Typically, tort law is contained in Chapter 55, Article 7, and Article 12A of the West Virginia Code.
 The Governmental Tort Claims and Insurance Reform Act guides the process of filing claims against government entities.

 For personal injury cases, the state tort law gives a time limit of two years (from the injury occurrence) for interested persons to file a lawsuit.

-Under Chapter 55–7–13a, claimants may not recover the damages for torts fully or partially if the comparative fault is established to show that they contributed to the negligent action.
-Claimants may also not recover any damages if they are responsible for more than 50% of the fault.
+Under Chapter 55–7–13a, claimants may not recover damages for torts fully or partially if the comparative fault is established to show that they contributed to the negligent action.
+They may also not recover any damages if they are responsible for more than 50% of the fault.

-There is a limit to monetary damages a claimant can recover in the state.
-Persons can receive maximum non-economic damage of $500,000 in tort cases involving wrongful death or severe and permanent bodily injuries.
-Recoveries for other torts such as medical malpractice is capped at $250,000.
+There is a limit to monetary damages a claimant may recover in the state.
+Persons may receive maximum non-economic damage of $500,000 in tort cases involving wrongful death or severe and permanent bodily injuries.
+Recoveries for other torts, such as medical malpractice, are usually capped at $250,000.

 What Kinds of Cases are Covered by Tort Law in West Virginia?

-In West Virginia, tort law covers the following issues:
+In West Virginia, tort law typically covers the following issues:

 - Discrimination